 However, there are a couple of homegrown brands which you might think are imported, for example, Munchy’s, MAMEE, Mister Potato, Vochelle, Life Sauces, and so on.

-These food product brands are not only popular in Malaysia, they are also exported to international markets so don’t be surprised to spot them on the shelves when you travel overseas.
+These food product brands are not only popular in Malaysia, but they are also exported to international markets so don’t be surprised to spot them on the shelves when you travel overseas.

-From biscuits, snacks, chocolates, sauces to cooking pastes, let’s find out which popular Malaysian food brands are available internationally, not including cross-border Malaysian F&B chains.
+From biscuits, snacks, chocolates, and sauces to cooking pastes, let’s find out which popular Malaysian food brands are available internationally, not including cross-border Malaysian F&B chains.